 You could also trust that HOMEDRIVE and HOMEPATH always exist, but then you'd end up in another emulation of HOME above APPDATA (git among other tries this.)

 JN new comments: the minimum Windows version supported by any of our builds at the moment is Vista, so as Frank says, we don't need to worry about whether APPDATA is reliable on older Windows than that.

 I think we had any number of other open bugs complaining about home directory detection, but I haven't gone looking for them.

-#3 Updated by Marko Lindqvist 11 months ago
+#3 Updated by Marko Lindqvist about 1 year ago

 - File 0009-Windows-just-use-getenv-APPDATA-for-home-dir.patch 0009-Windows-just-use-getenv-APPDATA-for-home-dir.patch added

 - Category changed from Windows Installers to General